|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 During the 1920s until the Sino-Japanese war, US Navy warships and submarines based in the Philippines operated from Tsingtao during the summer to patrol the Chinese coast.

 During the Second Sino-Japanese War, 1938 Japanese forces occupied the city.
-During 1945, the city was attacked several times by American aircraft.
-Occupied by the Japanese until the end of the war.
+During February 1945, the city was attacked several times by American aircraft.
+Occupied by the Japanese until the official surrender of Japan in September 1945.

 American missions against Tsingtao

-During late 1945, Tsingtao served as the US Navy headquarters of the Western Pacific Fleet of the US Navy.
-On June 2, 1949 the Communist Red Army occupied the city.
-Today, bases the Chinese Navy Northern Fleet.
+During late 1945, Tsingtao served as the headquarters for the U. S. Navy (USN) Western Pacific Fleet.
+On June 2, 1949 the Communist People's Army occupied the city.
+Today, used as a base for the Chinese Navy Northern Fleet.